Amri91/route-v/readme.md

 A tiny route semantic versioning library for Koa and Express.

 ## Default behavior
-Gets the version from the URL and expects functions to look like Koa, or Express middlewares.
+Gets the version from the URL (or header) and expects functions to look like Koa, or Express middlewares.
 Check the config section below to change this behavior.

 ## Usage